celerity/celerity-runtime/docs/issues-and-limitations.md

 been set, and then continues submitting Celerity tasks depending on the predicate.

-## Only Basic `parallel_for` Overload

-Due to various rather technical issues with the SYCL 1.2.1 standard, Celerity is currently unable to support the `nd_range` overload of `parallel_for`, as well as `parallel_for_work_group`.
-However, thanks to improvements made in SYCL 2020, Celerity will be able to support the former as soon as SYCL implementations catch up, giving users explicit control over work group sizes and access to local shared memory.

 ---

 If you encounter any additional issues, please [let us